 Carrying tech when I travel makes for a heavy bag, so I'm always looking for lighter gadgets to shave off some weight.
 One area you might not think of is your laptop's power brick.
-The $99 FINsix Dart is the tiniest universal laptop charger we've seen, though a slightly larger competitor offers a lot more features for the same price.
+The $99 FINsix Dart, which is also available as the Dart-C for USB Type-C notebooks only, is the tiniest universal laptop charger we've seen, though it's more expensive than larger chargers that laptop vendors sell separately.

 A 45-watt MagSafe 2 power adapter for a MacBook Air weighs 0.44 pounds, and a 65-watt charger for the Lenovo ThinkPad Yoga 14 weighs 0.64 pounds.
 So you're saving quite a bit of weight with the Dart.
 However, both first-party chargers are less expensive, with prices of $79.99 and $50, respectively.

-The Dart comes with 6-foot cable (with the attached USB port) and nine tips, one of which should connect to your laptop, including those made by Acer, Asus, Dell, Fujitsu, HP, Lenovo, LG, MSI, Samsung, Sony, Toshiba and more.
+Both Darts come with a 6-foot cable (with the attached USB port).
+The original Dart comes with nine tips, one of which should connect to your laptop, including those made by Acer, Asus, Dell, Fujitsu, HP, Lenovo, LG, MSI, Samsung, Sony, Toshiba and more.
 Instructions that come with the charger list the tips that you need for each brand, and I found this rundown to be mostly accurate.

 The company has a tool on its website to check compatibility, which can be found here.
 This tool will tell you if a laptop requires too much voltage or requires a nonstandard connector that won't work with the Dart.